Laekenois Breed Summary

 Energetic, Intelligent, Affectionate, Loyal and Active

-These doggies are a variant of the Belgian Shepherd however, they are sometimes treated as a distinct breed.
-But here in the UK, they are considered a variant.
+These dogs are a variant of the Belgian Shepherd.
+They are sometimes treated as a distinct breed however, here in the UK, they are considered a variant.

 Fun Fact: There are three other varieties of the Belgian Shepherd, alongside the Laekenois!

 The Laekenois is a variety of the Belgian Shepherd dog and can be traced back to the Middle Ages!
-The breed was then re-developed in the late 1800’s in Belgium to create four different varieties.
-It’s thought that the Laekenois were bred in Boom and also well-loved by the royal resident, Queen Marie Henriette.
+The breed was then re-developed in the late 1800s in Belgium to create four different varieties.
+It’s thought that the Laekenois was bred in Boom and also well-loved by the royal resident, Queen Marie Henriette.
 It was in 1891 that they received their breed standard and they have since become increasingly popular.
-They were also used during WW1 and 2 as messenger dogs as well as pulling ambulance and machine gun carts!
-These doggies are now well known across the world and all four varieties are recognised as one breed by the Kennel club.
+They were also used during WW1 and 2 as messenger dogs as well as pulling ambulance and machine-gun carts!
+These dogs are now well known across the world and all four varieties are recognised as one breed by the Kennel Club.